ORNL/cpp-proposals-pub/D1673/blas_interface.md

 4. We decide separately, based on the category of BLAS function, how to translate `INTENT(INOUT)` arguments into a C++ idiom:

    a.
-For in-place triangular solve or triangular multiply, we
+For triangular solve or triangular multiply, we add overloads
-      translate the function to take separate input and output arguments that shall not alias each other.
+      that take non-aliasing input and output arguments.
+Overloads of these functions that retain "in-place" behavior do not take `ExecutionPolicy&&`, since they cannot be parallelized for arbitrary execution policies.

    b.
 Else, if the BLAS function unconditionally updates (like
       `xGER`), we retain read-and-write behavior for that argument.